AdobeDocs/id-service.en/help/home.md

 ---
 # Adobe Experience Cloud Identity Service {#experience-cloud-id-service}

-The Adobe Experience Cloud Identity Service (ID service) provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.
-It can replace ID generation code for services such as Analytics, Audience Manager, Target, and other Experience Cloud solutions or features.
+The Adobe Experience Cloud Identity Service provides a universal, persistent ID that identifies your visitors across all the solutions in the Experience Cloud.
+It can replace ID generation code for Experience Cloud solutions and services.

 <table id="table_5E612F746A704FE095B809A013EE977F" class="simpletable">
  <tbody>